 A pressure cooker does this by cooking at a much high temperature.
 It boils water or broth but instead of releasing the steam.
 It uses traps to stuck the steam inside it.
 Due to inhibit the steam, it forces the temperature inside the pot to increase, and as a result, the food inside the pressure cooker cooks faster at the higher temperature.

-Many of the people enjoy canning fruits and vegetables.
+Many people enjoy canning fruits and vegetables.
 The problem is while using a water bath method of canning the temperature of the cooking never gets above 212 degrees Fahrenheit.
-The problem occurs because it takes a much higher temperature to kill a common food born bacteria called Clostridium botulinum (It causes the illness botulism).
+The problem occurs because it takes a much higher temperature to kill a common food-borne bacteria called Clostridium botulinum (It causes the illness botulism).
 That is where a pressure canner plays its role.
 It reaches temperatures over 240 degrees Fahrenheit which is high enough to kill these bacteria.
 So food safety is one of the main reasons people choose pressure canning over other canning processes.

 Pressure canners are only meant to be used to cook non-acidic fruits and vegetables.
 You also cannot make pickles with pressure canners because the vinegar used in that process is highly acidic too.
 You easily and safely can steam fruits and vegetables in a pressure canner.
 The pressure canner considers the health matters.

-Difference between These Two
+Difference Between These Two

-The appearance of both the pressure cooker and canner are quite same.
-There are a lot of difference between the designs for each in the market.
+The appearance of both the pressure cooker and canner are quite the same.
+There is a lot of difference between the designs for each in the market.
 Sometimes pressure cookers are designed small as a saucepan.
 On the other hand, pressure canners have more standard looks.
 They are often referred to as pressure cookers on steroids.

 Let’s learn a little more about the pressure cooker and pressure canner, and the way they work.